DataDog/hiring-engineers/answers.md

 Is there anything creative you would use Datadog for?

-Datadog has been created to monitor IT Infrastructure.
-Datadog has the potential to diversify targetted customer.
-There is an opportunity in high  level sport field.
+Datadog has been created to monitor IT Infrastructures.
+Datadog has the potential to diversify monitored field.
+There is an opportunity in top performance sport field.
-Datadog can also be used to monitor connected object and in particular to help athletes to monitor and imporve their performances.
-The dedicated metrics have to be create with the help of specialists of this field.
+Datadog can also be used to monitor data from connected objects in order to help athletes to monitor and imporve their performances.
+The dedicated metrics can be created with the help of specialists of this field.